-A staple of the Connery James Bond wardrobe is the dark solid tie.
-In Dr. No and From Russia With Love that tie was always a dark navy grenadine tie from Turnbull & Asser.
-Let’s not confuse that with the knitted silk ties that he wears throughout Goldfinger.
+A staple of the Sean Connery James Bond wardrobe is the dark solid tie.
+In Dr. No and From Russia With Love that tie was always a navy grenadine tie from Turnbull & Asser.
+Do not confuse that with the knitted silk ties that he wears throughout Goldfinger.
 While the grenadine might look similar in texture to the knit tie, they are completely unrelated.
-I’m sure you’re familiar with the knitted tie, which somewhat resembles a sock.
-It’s a tube of knitted silk with a straight hem at the bottom, though some are made with triangular bottoms.
+Most people are familiar with the knitted tie, which somewhat resembles a sock.
+Like a sock, it’s a tube of knitted silk.
+It usually has a straight hem at the bottom, though some, like Tom Ford’s knitted ties are made with triangular bottoms.
 The knitted tie is a casual tie (which might seem like an oxymoron these days) and disliked by many.
 Yet the literary James Bond wears it, and the film Bond occasionally wears it as well.

 Sean Connery wears grenadine ties in all of his James Bond films except Goldfinger.
-When Roger Moore brings traditional English clothing back to the Bond series in For Your Eyes Only, he also brings back the grenadine tie with one suit.
+His ties are in light and dark navy, black and dark brown.
+When Roger Moore brings traditional English clothing back to the Bond series in For Your Eyes Only, he also brings back the grenadine tie in grey with his grey flannel suit.